How Points Work in Popular Domino Games

 Most domino games fall into one of two scoring styles:

-Players count the pips left in their hand when a round ends. - Scoring during play
+- Players count the pips left in their hand when a round ends

-Players score points as the game progresses, based on tile placement.
+- Players score points as the game progresses

-Mexican Train uses the first method, while games like All Fives use the second.
+Mexican Train Dominoes uses end-of-round scoring, while games like All Fives Dominoes score during play.

 Mexican Train Dominoes Scoring